UI-Research/mobility-from-poverty/README.md

 ## Recent File

 The recent file has exactly one year per county and contains the most recent year for each of the mobility metrics.
+This file should have exactly 3,142 observations.

 ## Multi-Year File

-The multi-year file contains one year per county per year.
+The multi-year file contains one observations per county per year.
 It contains missing values where metrics are unavailable or have not been computed.
+This file should have about 3,142 observations per year.

+## Subgroups File

+The subgroups file contains multiple observations per county per year.
+The file is long and the multiple observations per county per year are for subgroups like race/ethnicity and poverty status.

 ## Variables